-- A. District Superintendent who has ultimate responsibility for chemical hygiene within the district and must, with other administrators, provides continued support for institutional chemical hygiene. - B. School Principals and Department Director who are responsible for chemical hygiene in the individual buildings. - C. Laboratory Instructor has overall responsibility for chemical hygiene in the laboratory including responsibility to: - 1.
-Know and follow the chemical hygiene rules, that protective equipment is available and ensure it is in working order. - 2.
+- A. District Superintendent who has ultimate responsibility for chemical hygiene within the district and must, with other administrators, provide continued support for institutional chemical hygiene. - B. School Principals and Department Supervisors who are responsible for chemical hygiene in the individual buildings. - C. Laboratory Instructor has overall responsibility for chemical hygiene in the laboratory including responsibility to: - 1.
+Know and follow the chemical hygiene rules, know that protective equipment is available and ensure it works before each use. - 2.
 Know the current legal requirements concerning regulated substances. - 3.
 Determine the required levels of protective apparel and equipment. - 4.
-Plan and conduct each operation in accordance with the institutional chemical hygiene procedures. - 5.
-Include hazards likely/possibly encountered and emergency responses and preventive measures to remediate them in each laboratory activity. - 6.
-Develop good personal chemical hygiene habits.
+Plan and conduct each operation in accordance with the institutional chemical hygiene procedures.

-- D. Chemical Hygiene Officer has overall responsibility for providing advice and assistance to district staff in carrying out a chemical hygiene program in the laboratory including responsibility to: - 1.
+- 5. Include hazards likely/possibly encountered and emergency responses and preventive measures to remediate them in each laboratory activity. - 6.
+Develop good personal chemical hygiene habits. - D. Chemical Hygiene Officer has overall responsibility for providing advice and assistance to district staff in carrying out a chemical hygiene program in the laboratory including responsibility to: - 1.
 Provide formal chemical hygiene and housekeeping inspections including routine inspections of emergency equipment. - 2.
 Provide chemical safety to all laboratory instructors. - 3.
 Update the Chemical Hygiene Plan as necessary and review on an annual basis. - 4.
 Update the Chemical Inventory throughout the school year, as needed, to keep it accurate and up to date. - III.
-The Laboratory Facility - A. Design: The School laboratory facilities have: - 1.
+The Laboratory Facility - A. Design: The school laboratory facilities have: - 1.
 An appropriate general ventilation system with air intakes and exhausts located so as to avoid intake or recirculation of contaminated air. - 2.
 Adequate, well-ventilated stockrooms/storerooms. - 3.
 Laboratory fume hoods and sinks. - 4.
 Other safety equipment including eyewash fountains and drench showers. - 5.
-Arrangements for waste disposal. - B. Maintenance: Chemical hygiene related equipment (hoods, etc.) will undergo regular inspection and maintenance. - C. Usage: The work conducted and its scale must be appropriate to the physical facilities available and especially to the quality of ventilation. - D. Ventilation - 1.
+Arrangements for waste disposal. - B. Maintenance: Chemical hygiene-related equipment (hoods, etc.) will undergo regular inspection and maintenance. - C. Usage: The work conducted, and its scale must be appropriate to the physical facilities available and especially to the quality of ventilation. - D. Ventilation - 1.
 Natural Dilution: This system should provide a source of air for breathing.
 It will not be relied upon for protection from toxic substances released into the lab. - 2.
 Hoods: A laboratory fume hood should be provided for demonstration.
-Each hood will be monitored for adequate performance by the Science Laboratory Teacher/Chemical Hygiene officer - 3.
+Each hood will be monitored for adequate performance by the Science Laboratory Teacher/Chemical Hygiene officer.
+The HVAC system should be inspected and evaluated regularly to ensure that it provides adequate amounts of outdoor air to laboratory work areas. - 3.
 Modifications: Any alterations to the ventilation system should be made only by qualified personnel.
-(HVAC engineer), and if testing indicates that worker protection from airborne toxic substances will continue to be adequate. - 4.
+HVAC engineers should be contacted if testing indicates that worker protection from airborne toxic substances will continue to be inadequate. - 4.
 Quality: Airflow should be six air changes per hour.
-The hood face velocity should be maintained 60-100 linear feet per minute, at minimum. - IV.
-Components of the Chemical Hygiene Plan - A. Determination of Employee Exposure
+The hood face velocity should be maintained 60-100 linear feet per minute, at minimum. - E. Signage and Safety Layout Each laboratory and chemical storage area must have a visible, posted signs that clearly identifies: - 1.
+Emergency Exit - 2.
+Eyewash Station - 3.
+Fire Extinguisher